Fiona-T/walk-well/README.md

 - option to register as a user of the website
 - personalised content for registered users:
     - see upcoming events that they are registered for
-    - review events that they attended
+    - post reviews for events that they attended
     - upload images for events that they attended
 - integrate trip advisor event reviews into the website?
 - a new page for Community where registered users can: